russdanner/craftercms-cursor-skill-crafterize-site-template/README.md

    ```
    Double check that your XB modifications do not break CSS styles, if they do, modify the CSS to correct the style.
    ```
 4. Remember to ask cursor to generate documentation for the site.
-This often helps it be consistent as it leverages content types.
+This often helps Cursor be consistent as it leverages content types.